 - Bill and Melinda Gates were awarded the Presidential Medal of Freedom during the last ceremony of Barack Obama as a president.

-- A big white star in the centre is the most visible design element.
-On this, 13 smaller gold stars are arranged in a field of blue colour.
+- A big white star in the center is the most visible design element.
+On this, 13 smaller gold stars are arranged in a field of blue color.

 - Behind the white star, there is a red pentagon.
 The distance between points of the star is bridged by golden eagles.
-This medal is suspended on a blue ribbon, obtains the colour scheme of presidential seal of the United States.
+This medal is suspended on a blue ribbon, obtains the color scheme of the presidential seal of the United States.

-- Name of the recipient of the award is engraved on the reverse side of the medal.
+- The name of the recipient of the award is engraved on the reverse side of the medal.

-- During a White House ceremony Thursday, President Obama surprised Vice President Joe Biden with the Presidential Medal of Freedom.
+- During a White House ceremony, President Obama surprised Vice President Joe Biden with the Presidential Medal of Freedom.